FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmation.md

 - **PreconfirmationFailureStatus**:
   The transaction will **not** be included in any future block.

-## Why is Pre Confirmation Important?
+## Why are Pre-Confirmations Important?

 Pre confirmation allows applications to **react earlier** by providing immediate feedback about a transaction's expected outcome — without waiting for full block finalization.